top of page

 "Which exhibit should we see first?"
 Roger cannot hide the childlike excitement from his voice.

-Aquatic Be-bop jazz flows through the room, our clear eyed heroes soak in the mind bending, oceanic environment.
-They discuss the possibilities among each other, until Apollo decides to pop a rather controversial question...
+Aquatic Be-bop jazz flows into the room, our clear eyed heroes soak in the mind bending oceanic environment.
+They excitedly discuss the possibilities among each other, until Apollo decides to pop a rather controversial question...

 "Anyone want to hit this?"
-He asks, retrieving a blunt from his poncho pocket.
+He asks as he reveals a fat blunt from his poncho pocket.

-Steven's eyes widen, a smile sweeps his face, Homer nods in unabashed agreement, and Roger dramatically scans the room.
+A smile sweeps Steven's face, Homer nods in unabashed agreement, and Roger dramatically scans the room.

 Apollo shakes his head.
-"I sobered up the moment I stepped onto the bus.
-You should have told me how trippy this place is.
+"I sobered up the moment I stepped onto that school bus.
+You should have warned me about how warped this place is.
 I didn't sufficiently prepare."

-Apollo admires the green cigar tucked between his fingers, rolled so perfectly that only a god could have constructed a pearl of this symmetry.
-Even the known founder of straight edge himself, Galileo, could never pass on it.
+Apollo admires the green leaf cigar tucked between his fingers, rolled so perfectly that only a god could have constructed a pearl of this symmetry.
+Craftmanship on a level that even the known founder of straight edge himself, Galileo, could never pass on it.

 "Oh.
 I'm about to maximize my enjoyment, alright."

-"Just take that shit outside!
+"Take that shit outside!
 Then spray down and meet me over at the Turtle Zone."
-He slyly saunters away from the Chill Crew, turning back only for a second, "Save some for afterwards!"
+He slyly saunters away from the Chill Crew, turning back only for a second, "And save some for afterwards!"

-Roger scurries over to his classmates.
-He blends in with an organized line that follows Arnesto into the swordfish show.
+Roger scurries over to join his classmates.
+He blends in with the single file line following Arnesto into the swordfish show.

-"The average sword fish can grow up to ten feet and is able to swim up to speeds of over fifty miles per hour.
-And let me tell you, the swordfish you are about to see for the day, is no different."
+"The average sword fish grows up to around ten feet long with typical swimming speeds of over fifty miles per hour.
+And let me tell you, the swordfish you are about to see for the day are no different."
 Arnesto explains.

-Steven shrugs.
-"Eh.
-I've got like, half a year til' graduation.
-If they haven't expelled me by now, it'll never happen."
+Steven shrugs, "Eh.
+I've got like, six months til' graduation.
+If they haven't expelled me by now, it's never gonna happen."

 They sneak out the back exit into a grimy alleyway.
-Steven questions if this is the spot where they throw out the dead fish.
-He opens a random trash can, it's filled with used neon glow-sticks, confetti, and discarded pizza boxes.
+Steven questions if this is where they throw out the dead fish.
+He opens a random trash can, filled with used glow-sticks, confetti, and discarded pizza boxes.
 No dead fish, but the place sure smells like it.
-Apollo slaps his hands against his pockets and scowls.
+Blunt hanging off his lip, Apollo slaps his hands against his pockets and scowls.
 He pats down his tie-dye poncho searching for something.

 "Anyone have a lighter?"
 He grimaces.

 Steven perks up, his eyes bulge.
-He turns back, violently shaking the handle of the self-locking alley door.
-He pulls on it with all of his force, but the door refuses to budge.
+He violently shakes the handle of the auto-locking alley door.
+He pulls with all of his might, but the door will not budge.

-"Roger has mine."
-He says in defeat, kicking the door.
+"Roger has it."
+He says in defeat, kicking the door, "We have to sneak back inside to get it!"

 "Remember when all those gas stations sold bud on the side?"
 Steven adds.
-"I miss when it was 'legal.'
-Twenty-four-Seven I was walking around buzzing harder than a bee on freakin' quaaludes.
+"I miss when it was 'legal.
+I was walking around buzzing harder than a bee on freakin' quaaludes twenty-four-seven.
 Those were the days."

 Homer paces over to the sidewalk.
-He looks into the distance, beyond the endless row of parked cars, minimal trees, and stop signs.
-Over on Sunken Drift Ave., sits a comfortable oriental resale shop tucked between a cold city landscape.
+He looks down the street, beyond the endless row of parked cars, minimal trees, and inconvenient stop signs.
+Over on Sunken Drift Ave., sits a comfortable oriental resale shop that feels out of place, tucked tightly between a city landscape.

 With that, it is unanimously decided to check the place out.
-The three of them step into the quiet shop to be greeted by the unique chime of an enchanted store bell.
+The three of them step into the quiet shop and are greeted by the unique chime of an enchanted store bell.
 They wander into a cluttered wonderland of old wicker, perplexing knick-knacks, and curious artifacts.
 Homer cuts away from the group, fascinated by the book selection.
-He ganders over some of his childhood favorites, the Goosebumps series, Alex Rider, even the Berenstein Bears.
+It's covered in childhood nostalgia that seems curated just for him.
+He ganders over some of his old favorites, the Goosebumps series, Alex Rider, even the Berenstein Bears.

-With Homer stuck in the book section and Apollo lost in the 'unconventional erotica of the 1800's,' Steven is determined to get straight to the register.
+With Homer browsing the book section and Apollo lost in the 'unconventional erotica of the 1800's,' which oddly also seems to be curated just for him.
+Steven is left determined to get straight to the register and get to blazing already.
 Behind the counter, an elderly woman organizes a pile of books.
-She places a pink novel labeled, 'Fantasy,' atop a red book labeled 'Adventure,' beside the other, a tattered and rather sad looking book.
-The color faded to a nasty greenish grey, this one labeled, 'Horror.'
+She places a pink novel labeled, 'Fantasy,' atop a red book labeled, 'Adventure,' which sits beside the other, a tattered and rather sad looking book.
+The color faded to a worrisome greenish grey, this one labeled simply, 'Horror.'

-Steven forces a polite cough.
-The Shopkeep lowers her maroon hood to reveal long sun-blonde hair which has begun to fade to grey.
-She approaches the counter, her peg-leg thumps against the wood floor with every step.
-Eyes locked on Steven, she doesn't utter a sound.
-Which leaves him unsure on how to respond.
+Steven forces out a polite cough to catch her attention.
+The Shopkeep lowers her maroon hood to reveal long sun-blonde hair which has started to fade to grey.
+She approaches the counter, her peg-leg thumps against the hard wood floor with every step.
+Her eyes have not left Steven since he made his presence known.
+She utters not a sound.
+Which leaves the young stoner unsure of how to respond.

-"Uh, do you sell lighters here?"
-Steven asks.
+"Uh, do you sell lighters here?" he asks.

 The Shopkeep raises her brow, distracting from the heavy bags under her eyes.

 "Lighter?"
-She asks, with a gravely voice that catches Steven off guard.
-"I trust one is lurking round here somewhere.
-I'd wager you search long enough you'll be finding much more than yer lighter."
+She asks with a gravely voice that catches Steven off guard.
+"I trust one is lurking 'round here somewhere.
+I'd wager you search long enough you'll find more than yer torch."

-"We're kinda in a hurry.
+"We're kind of in a hurry.
 Got any Zippos?..
 Bics?..
 Crack lighters?
 Maybe a tinder kit?"

-The Shopkeep turns her head into her maroon hood.
-It looks as if she's going to twist her head completely around but just before she does she turns her head back to the front facing direction.
+The Shopkeep turns her face into her maroon hood.
+It appears as if she's going to twist her head completely full circle like an owl but just before she does, she instead spins her head back to the original front facing direction.

-Her only reply is a deep stare into Steven's eyes.
+Her only reply is a dead stare deep into Steven's eyes.

 ...

-Steven awkwardly turns around and browses the overwhelming selection in search for a lighter.
-Any lighter to get him out of there.
-The Shopkeep continues to stare.
+Steven awkwardly steps away and browses the overwhelming selection in search for a lighter.
+Any lighter to get him out of there, away from all the creepy vibes.
+The Shopkeep continues to stare intently from behind the counter.
+Steven pretends not to notice and continues searching.
 Nothing seems to be organized in any particular order.
-A small wooden cupboard entertains his attention with a plastic Indian and cowboy happily sitting atop.
+A small wooden cupboard momentarily entertains his attention with a plastic Indian and cowboy action figure happily sitting atop.

-The Shopkeep appears behind him, now wielding a massive wooden walking stick.
+The Shopkeep spawns behind him, now wielding a massive wooden walking stick.

 "Aye.
 A beautiful piece but missing a key, she is."
 The Shopkeep says.

-"You know, maybe some matches might do the trick."
-Unsure, Steven gulps.
+"You know, maybe some matches would do the trick."
+Steven gulps.

-The Shopkeeper retrieves a patterned matchbook from under her robe as well as a long Westershire wood pipe.
-She tucks the gigantic walking stick into her elbow and strikes a single match.
-Steven's face lights up along with the flame.
+The Shopkeeper retrieves a patterned matchbook from under her robe as well as a long stem Westershire wood pipe.
+She tucks the gigantic walking stick into her elbow then strikes a match.
+Steven's face lights up along with it's flame.

 "Exactly what we're looking for!"
 He exclaims.